 Having the right chemical balance in your pool’s water helps to ensure your swimming pool is a healthy and safe place for you and your family.
 When the chemical balance of the water is off it can cause unhygienic water quality and skin irritation.

 Correctly balanced water will also safeguard the pool shell, prolonging the life and maintaining the quality of the finish.
-Imbalance in the chemical composition can cause build-up and corrosion on the pool’s interior and equipment, ultimately causing expensive or irreparable damage.
+An imbalance in the chemical composition can cause build-up and corrosion on the pool’s interior and equipment, ultimately causing expensive or irreparable damage.

 The pH level of your swimming pool is a measure of the acidity or alkalinity of the water.
 The pH scale ranges from 0 to 14, with values above 7 indicating too much alkalinity and values below too much acidity.
 Standards for fibreglass swimming pool shells recommend a target value of between 7.0 and 7.4 i.e. neutral on the pH scale.

 Many factors can influence the pH level of your pool water such as rainfall, maintenance, cleaning, and water top-up.
 It is, therefore, important to check and adjust the level regularly to keep your pool well balanced.
 The wrong pH level can cause health problems such as itchy skin and inflamed eyes, as well as inhibiting the ability of the pool filtration and sanitization process.

 Total Alkalinity, often referred to as simply T.A., measures, in parts per million (ppm), the number of important balancing chemicals in the pool water.
 The total alkalinity measures the levels of hydroxides, carbonates, and bicarbonates, all of which are required for a healthy and well-balanced pool.